polarityio/efficient-ip/README.md

 |---|
 |EfficientIP Example|

-## efficientiP Integration Options
+## EfficientIP Integration Options

-### efficientiP Server URL
+### EfficientIP Server URL

-The URL for your efficientiP server to include the schema (i.e., https://)
+The URL for your EfficientIP server to include the schema (i.e., https://)

-### efficientiP Username
+### EfficientIP Username

-A valid username for your efficientiP instance.
+A valid username for your EfficientIP instance.

-### efficientiP Password
+### EfficientIP Password

-A valid password tied to the specified efficientiP username.
+A valid password tied to the specified EfficientIP username.

+### Only search private RFC 1918 Addresses

+If checked, the integration will only search private RFC 1918 IP addresses.

+### Ignored IP Addresses

+A comma delimited list of IP addresses that will never be searched in EfficientIP

+### Ignored IP Addresses Regex

+IP Addresses that match the given regex will not be searched in EfficientIP (if blank, no IPs will be ignored)

 ## Polarity